PMET-public/module-data-install/README.md

 Information about skipped rows or files will be displayed in the terminal when using a CLI import.
 Also standard importer information will be available for products, customers, advanced pricing and msi.
 This will include imported rows, invalid rows, etc.

 For all methods, the same information is written in `var/logs/data_installer.log`.
-If it was a UI Upload or a GraphQL initiated import, the log information can be retreived via GraphQL query.
+If it was a UI Upload or a GraphQL initiated import, the log information can be retrieved via GraphQL query.